In The Regulations & Restrictions F.A.Qs

 What happens if the Public gathering ban is breached?

-Anyone found breaking the ban on public gatherings will be guilty of a criminal offence and faces a fine of $1,000 and six-months imprisonment.
+Anyone found breaking the ban on public gatherings will be guilty of a criminal offence and faces a fine of ten thousand dollars and two years imprisonment.

 For certain offences, a ticketing system also allows persons to choose to pay a smaller fine or appear in court and risk paying the full fine.
 The fine for holding a public meeting in contrary to the Regulations is CI$750.